 Offers and sales of securities in the United States are required under the Securities Act to either be registered with the SEC or to qualify for an exemption from federal registration and may also be required to be registered with applicable state regulators.
 Certain digital assets could fall within the definition of a security.
 While we do not engage in trading of digital assets on our platform or otherwise engage in the business of effecting transactions in securities for the account of others on our platform, we receive compensation from the third-party exchanges that have connected to our Exchange Aggregator.
 We have created two separate fee structures for the third-party exchanges that have connected to our Exchange Aggregator.
-For exchanges made by persons located in the United States trading digital assets, we charge our third-party providers a monthly subscription fee.
-For exchanges made by persons located outside the United States, we charge our third-party providers a percentage of the digital assets exchanged.
-We expect to continue our subscription-based model for exchanges on which persons in the United States trade digital assets and do not currently intend to charge exchanges on which persons located in the United States trade digital assets fees based on the percentage of digital assets exchanged.
-However, if we ever decide to switch to a fee-based model for exchanges on which persons located in the United States trade digital assets, the SEC or another regulator may have determined at such time that certain digital assets traded on the third-party exchanges that have connected to our Exchange Aggregator are securities.
-It is possible that a receipt of compensation based on the percentage of digital assets exchanged could be deemed to be the receipt of transactionbased fees for facilitating transactions in unregistered securities, and that we could be found to be facilitating or engaged ourselves and in violation of the federal and state securities laws, which could have a negative effect on our business, financial condition and results of operations.
+For services offered by API Providers to persons located in the United States we charge fees based on a volume-based, tiered monthly subscription structure payable to us in arrears once a month.
+For services offered by API Providers to persons located outside the United States, we generally utilize a transaction-based structure to charge API Providers a percentage of the underlying value of the digital asset transaction.
+We expect to continue our subscription-based model for services offered by API Providers to persons located inside the United States.

+Certain digital assets could fall within the definition of a security, and the SEC has taken the position, through enforcement actions, that certain digital assets are securities including, but not limited to, Binance USD (BUSD), Solana (SOL), Cardano (ADA), Polygon (MATIC), Cosmos (ATOM), The Sandbox (SAND), Decentraland (MANA), and Axie Infinity (AXS).
+While we do not engage in trading of digital assets on our platform or otherwise engage in the business of effecting transactions in securities for the account of others on our platform, we receive compensation from the API Providers that have connected to our Exchange Aggregator.
+It is possible that a receipt of compensation based on the percentage of digital assets exchanged could be deemed to be the receipt of transaction-based fees for facilitating transactions in unregistered securities, and that we could be found to be facilitating or engaged ourselves and in violation of the federal and state securities laws, which could have a negative effect on our business, financial condition and results of operations.
 Historically, approximately 25% of our active users have been located in the U.S. at any given time.